slayvi/cloudprogramming/README.md

-# Cloud Programming DLBSEPCP01_E
+# Cloud Programming
-Deploying a Machine Learning Model with Terraform as Infrastructure as a Code (IaC) on Amazon Web Services (AWS)
+Deploying a Machine Learning Model with Terraform as Infrastructure as a Code (IaC) on Amazon Web Services (AWS) for the **Cloud Programming** course of my studies at the International University.

 ## Prerequieries